TonyBUK/NerdleSolver/readme.md

 * All unknown positions are filled with the possible inputs.
 * The total of each of the inputs that are used/not used all satisfy the known ranges for each input.
 * If possible, avoid solutions which abuse stacking unary +/- and leading zeroes, these will only be used if all other possibilities have been eliminated.

+** Remaining Work **

+So this basically works for the data I've tried to date, but I'll be feeding this data on attrition to see where it falls over.
+Also, I'm interested in whether this should always guess 0+12/3=4 on the second pass unless it's got more than X% of correct data, as so far, this typically solves one guess sooner...